Working at Braze

 I’m a problem solver at heart, so I decide to choose a few of the technical queries that I have context on and pair up with the Support Specialist who is owning these cases to help them troubleshoot.

 After whiteboarding out some potential hypotheses related to our Currents export functionality, the Support Specialist builds and runs a query on our Snowflake instance to support a data pull that (thankfully) validates our third hypothesis.
-In the spirit of transparency, there are few high-fives between us before I help craft the resolution response to the client.
+In the spirit of transparency, there are few high-fives between us before I help craft the resolution response to the customer.
 Customer Success isn’t expected to work as closely with Support as we used to back in the day—that said, I still love getting hands-on with the Braze platform and then bouncing into my next call feeling like I’ve just finished the Saturday crossword.

 4:30–5:30pm // Weekly Customer Check-In Call: Messaging Account

 Most of the customers I work with have standing bi-weekly calls with me where we sit down and review in-flight projects, use case-related questions, and any other business (AOB).
 In this call, we talk through a “refer a friend” campaign strategy that the customer is in the process of launching.
-I’m glad to be able to share a few examples of how other Braze clients approach copy and creative for similar campaigns—as well as doing some light enablement training on the Braze platform.
+I’m glad to be able to share a few examples of how other Braze customers approach copy and creative for similar campaigns—as well as doing some light enablement training on the Braze platform.

 Halfway through the call, the customer’s Chief Technology Officer (CTO) jumps on to discuss some upcoming changes planned by Apple.
 I talk him through the Braze product roadmap and we agree to set up another call so we can put together a project plan based on the launch requirements.
 As we’re signing off, I remember that the Braze CTO is holding an “Ask Me Anything” (AMA) session next week in Braze Bonfire, our customer-focused Slack community, so I suggest that the customer’s CTO sign up and take part.